Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 • Brush more during shedding season

-• Keep grooming sessions short and tolerable
+• Keep grooming sessions short and regular

 • Do not ignore repeated hairball attempts